saiarvin44/Spark-Full-Course/README.md

 # Spark Using Scala Tutorial

-Includes Spark Streaming as well
+- Spark Streaming
+- Spark Jobs using RDD, Datasets and Dataframe
+- Machine Learning using Spark